Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

   // default to plain-text. send() res.type('txt').send('Not found');

-  //Routes
+  // Routes
 });
 ```

-The last way we will demonstrate to capture errors, is using `EventEmitter`.
+The final way in which we will demonstrate to capture errors is by using
+`EventEmitter`.

-If you're using event oriented programming or code that deals with streams, then
+If you're using event oriented programming or code that deals with streams,
 an error handler should be present. `EventEmitters` fire an error event that can
 be captured.
 The following is an example of `EventEmitter` using `promises`: